-- Obstacle courses are challenging to run.
-They are much harder to run through while blindfolded. - 2.
-It's easier to balance while you focus by looking at the furthest point of the lever. - 3.
-Hopping on one foot is tiring.
-Do not continue doing this for prolonged periods of time. - 4.
-Patience is hard.
-Especially if you have not slept in the past 24 hours. - Cooperation is necessary if we are to succeed at all. - Lightsabers are such fun weapons, especially while deflecting shots from blasters. - Scunt rules! - 8.
-Never be found without your lightsaber ... - 9.
-People are heavy.
+- Obstacle Auledi's cperspective y are much harder to run through while blindfolded.
+It's easier to balance while you focus by looking at the - furthest point of the lever. - Hopping on one foot is tiring.
+Do not continue doing this for prolonged periods of time. - Patience is hard.
+Especially if you have not slept in the past - 5.
+Cooperation is necessary if we are to succeed at all. - Lightsabers are such fun weapons, especially while deflecting shots from blasters. - Scunt rules! - 8.
+Never be found without your lightsaber ... - People are heavy.

-Dave Nicholson.
-Jedi Knight
+Dave Nicholson, Jedi Knight